Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Proofs for graphs

 \subsection{Lower Bound}

 In this section, we prove the main result of this paper, Theorem~\ref{thm:lower_bound}.
-The theorem holds even when the graph $G$ contains loops or parallel edges.
-Indeed, for the purposes of the proof we will need this slightly stronger setting.

-Let $G$ be a graph on $k$ vertices and $m$ edges that may contain loops and parallel edges.
-Fix an ordering of the edges $(e_1,e_2,\ldots,e_m)$ of $G$, and fix an orientation of each edge.
-We will analyze the probability of an oriented copy of $G$ arising in $H_t$ where the edges of $G$ are added to $H_t$ in this specified order and the edge orientations in $H_t$ (from squares to circles) respect the edge orientations of $G$.
-Since, for a fixed $G$, there is only a finite number of ways to order and orient the edges, we can sum these probabilities to get the desired bound on the occurrence of \emph{any} copy of $G$ in $H_t$.
-Later on, we will formally prove this simple observation but for now, let us restrict ourselves to a given orientation and a given order of edges, and assume that the goal of the player is to create a copy of $G$ with these additional constraints.
+Let $H$ be a graph on $k$ vertices and $m$ edges that may contain loops and parallel edges.
+Fix an ordering of the edges $(e_1,e_2,\ldots,e_m)$ of $H$, and fix an orientation of each edge.
+We will analyze the probability of an oriented copy of $H$ arising in $G_t$ where the edges of $H$ are added to $G_t$ in this specified order and the edge orientations in $G_t$ (from squares to circles) respect the edge orientations of $H$.
+Since, for a fixed $H$, there is only a finite number of ways to order and orient the edges, we can sum these probabilities to get the desired bound on the occurrence of \emph{any} copy of $H$ in $G_t$.
+Later on, we will formally prove this simple observation.
+For now, let us restrict ourselves to a given orientation and a given order of edges, and assume that the player's goal is to create a copy of $H$ with these additional constraints.

-To highlight the main challenge in proving the result, consider a simple example with $G=C_4$, the cycle of length 4.
-If the cycle is oriented such that one of the vertices has out-degree 2, then it follows immediately from Lemma~\ref{lem:pick_same_vertex}(c) that a.a.s.\ one needs at least $\sqrt{n} / \omega$ rounds to accomplish the task, and we are done.
-However, if the cycle is oriented such that each vertex has out-degree 1, then no non-trivial bound can be deduced from the lemma.
+To highlight the main challenge in proving the result, consider a simple example with $H=C_4$, the cycle of length 4.
+If the cycle is oriented so that one of the vertices has out-degree 2, then it follows immediately from Lemma~\ref{lem:pick_same_vertex}(b) that a.a.s.\ one cannot accomplish the task in $o\left(\sqrt{n}\right)$ rounds, and we are done.
+However, if the cycle is oriented so that each vertex has out-degree 1, then no non-trivial bound can be deduced from the lemma.